-For single-phase customer-owned underground services at 400 amps or less, the customer shall install only one set of service cables sized for the expected load.
+For single-phase underground services at 400 amps or less, the Company shall install only one set of service cables sized for the expected load.
 Multiple or parallel sets of cables are not acceptable for services at 400 amps or less.
 Refer to Exhibit 1 and Exhibit 8.